Bloomline/BLOOM/README.md

 -   Generating content without attribution to the model, as specified in the [RAIL License, Use Restrictions](https://huggingface.co/spaces/bigscience/license)

+## Intermediate checkpoints

+For academic (or any) usage, we published the intermediate checkpoints, corresponding to the model state at each 5000 steps.
+Please follow [this link](https://huggingface.co/bigscience/bloom-176-intermediate) to get these checkpoints.

 ## Intended Users

 ### Direct Users